Shift the Power

 Power Dynamics in Home Education

-I read, “The last shall be first and the first shall be last,” the other day and found myself thinking about the power dynamics in families.
+Let’s talk about the power dynamics in families.
 There’s no question “who’s in charge” in a family.
 Kids know.
 Parents know.
 Adults carry the responsibility so they have the power.

 Knowing we are in charge, we often use that power to run our families and homeschools.
 We set out the expectations of what is to be done and then we expect respectful cooperation.
 When our kids don’t share the same goals and don’t have the same instincts, many parents assume the child is in rebellion or is willful.
 (Books have been written to illustrate this point.)